amireh/PCREck/README.md

 ## Licensing

-This file is part of PCREck.
+This file is part of rgx.

-PCREck is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+rgx is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-PCREck is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+rgx is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with PCREck.
+You should have received a copy of the GNU Affero General Public License along with rgx.
 If not, see <http://www.gnu.org/licenses/>.